 There are three main categories of Holiday Accommodation available in Lanzarote:

 A One Bedroom Apartment can start from as little as 180 pounds sterling per week and can sleep up to three people giving an incredible price of as little as 60 pounds per person for an apartment.
 Sit down and go through Skyscanner, Booking.com and Thomson Holidays to find the right apartment for you.
 Make sure it contains all you need for your holiday.
-We use Skyscanner for hotels and flights we find them very reasonable; you can even do an extended flight trip if you want, where you can add two or three flights at the same time if you’re traveling on from Lanzarote to another island.
+We use Skyscanner for hotels and flights we find them very reasonable; you can even do an extended flight trip if you want, where you can add two or three flights at the same time if you’re travelling on from Lanzarote to another island.
 Just pop along to the Skyscanner website through our link and try it for yourself, it works out cheaper most times.

 A return flight from the company Thomson or Easyjet can be incredibly economical.
 When you know the date of your planned holiday, keep an eye on the flight prices as they can fluctuate daily.
-Try our search engine Skyscanner, they always have fantastic deals for families and solo travelers.
+Try our search engine Skyscanner, they always have fantastic deals for families and solo travellers.
 Try to book flights in advance as you will pay more for your flight if you leave the booking to the last-minute due to the plane becoming fuller, crazy hey!

 Unbelievably, your week’s holiday in Lanzarote could be as low as 135 pounds per person, or less, depending on the time of year you fly.